Ribcollar

 • Tubes no longer reliable in operational use

-In many cases, replacing the tubes is a more sensible long-term solution than carrying out repeated repairs on old material
+In many cases, RIB tube replacement is a more sensible long-term solution than carrying out repeated repairs on old or failing material.

-The process usually starts with a review of the boat, the condition of the current tubes and the fittings that need to be replaced or reused.
+The process starts with a review of the boat, the condition of the current tubes, the attachment method and the fittings that need to be replaced or reused.
 The existing tube is then removed and the hull flange or attachment area is inspected to make sure it is sound.

-From there, the new tube package is specified around the boat length, layout, intended use and finish required.
-Once agreed, the replacement Hypalon tubes are manufactured, fitted, pressure tested and finished ready for handover.
+From there, the replacement tube package is specified around the boat length, layout, intended use and finish required.
+Once agreed, the new Hypalon tubes are manufactured, fitted, pressure tested and finished ready for handover.

 • Initial review of the boat and existing tube condition